coder-akram-khan/sql-window-functions/README.md

-# SQL Window Functions – Hands-on Practice
+# SQL Window Functions – SET

 A practical, interview-focused repository to master **SQL Window Functions** using real-world datasets and business-style problems.